yodaos-project/rt-node/README.md

 - utils
 - console
 - assert
+- N-API

-In order to be compatible with different embed JavaScript engines, N-API will be supported in the future.
+N-API is supported in order to be compatible with different embed JavaScript engines, the following N-API features is WIP:
+- async
+- thread safe function

 ## Dependencies